jacmantooth/Mean-First-Passage-Times-for-Transport-Equations/README.md

          width="500"
          style="display: inline-block;" />
    </div>
-2. Square Domain Example: Models the movement of wolves in the wild, incorporating turning kernel biases and preferred movement directions.
+2. Square Domain Example: Models the movement of wolves in the wild

    <div style="text-align: center;">